jeffmicklos/InstaCrawler/README.md

 InstaCrawler
 ============
 Originally developed by [Marc Laventure](https://github.com/marclave) on github, I modified the code to add my own custom preferences.
+However, due to Websta.me restrictions, bot can only like 30 pictures an hour. :/

   - Removed the need for an external profile.yml and yaml library installation
   - Ip address is determined by program, WORKS WITH WINDOWS, might not work with Linux or Ubuntu
   - Added the ability to specify custom hashtags via array, vs external file